iOS 12 is here along with it are special effects with iOS’s cameras including FaceTime and Messages.

 Once you start you call only 5 people will display at a time on the screen if you have more than five people on the phone then you can find them on the dock at the bottom.
 Your iOS device if intelligently brings only the active people to your screen like those who are talking or just talk a lot.

 This feature was pulled right before the iOS 12 public release so stay tuned for a future iOS 12 release that brings this update to FaceTime

 Camera Effects in Messages and FaceTime

-In both in Messages and FaceTime you can add special effects to the call or picture.
+In both Messages and FaceTime, you can add special effects to the call or picture.
 To do so in Messages open a message feed and tap on the camera, or in FaceTime start a call.
-Once you have the camera up in both application tap on the swirly star.
+Once you have the camera up in both applications tap on the swirly star.
 At the bottom of your screen will be a list of apps that you can use to customize your photo.
-The first option with the three colored circles are filters with options like watercolor, mono, noir, and comic book just to name a few.
+The first option with the three colored circles is filters with options like watercolor, mono, noir, and comic book just to name a few.
 Next to that are text options to add text bubbles with the ability to customize the text in them.
 Next are some simple doodle animations.
 If you have an iPhone X or newer you can add in you animoji or memoji.
 Then after all of that are sticker packs in the order that they appear on your app drawer.
 When you add in any of these sticker packs they will revolve around the location of your face.
-For instance, if you add you memoji to your face it will travel anywhere it recognizes your face.
+For instance, if you add your memoji to your face it will travel anywhere it recognizes your face.
 Think of your face or any face that you put in front of the camera, as the sun, then the stickers, or planets in this example, revolve around your face.
-If you’re in FaceTime all of your changes will be made live, with messages, on the other hand, you have to take the picture before and send it first.
-In Messages, you can also edit the image before and after taking the picture, although you can’t edit it after sending.
+If you’re in FaceTime all of your changes will be made life, with messages, on the other hand, you have to take the picture before and send it first.
+In Messages, you can also edit the image before and after taking the picture, although you can’t edit it after sending it.